mwchung24/SelfieGram/docs/component-hierarchy.md

 Renders a modal component on top of the current page.

 ### PhotoFeedContainer/Home
-- PhotoIndexContainer
+- PhotoFeedIndex

-The Photo Feed Container will be the "index" page for the photos and have photos of all the users sorted by upload time.
+The Photo Feed Container will be the "index" page for the photos of a user's followers and have photos of all the users sorted by upload time.

-### PhotoIndexContainer
+### PhotoFeedIndex
-- PhotoIndexItem
+- PhotoFeedIndexItem

 Will have access to all photos.

-### PhotoIndexItem
+### PhotoFeedIndexItem
 - UserDetailContainer
   - UserDetail
     - ProfilePic